Chorthippus brunneus: Hybridization

+Meiosis

+When C. brunneus was exposed to X-irradiation during the zygotene-early pachytene stages of meiosis, this treatment caused a significant increase in meiotic cell chiasma frequency.
+Chiasma frequency was scored during the subsequent diplotene-diakinesis stages of meiosis.

 Development

 C. brunneus are hemimetabolous.
 Females lay eggs over a 10-week period in the soil.
 Eggs hatch as early as April.
 Hatchlings typically go through four nymphal stages before becoming adults.
 Adults can live into the late autumn.